-It is possible to grow grapevines in pots, however vines thrive better when grown in the ground.
-This section describes three training techniques for pot cultivation, depending on purpose and container size.
-Please make use of additional information under Plants in Pots.
+While they thrive better when planted in the grown, it is possible to grow grapevines in pots.
+This section describes three training techniques for pot/container cultivation, depending on your purpose and container size.
+Please make use of the additional information under potted plants.

-The smallest grapevine variety for perennial pot cultivation, for pots < 10 litres.
+The smallest grapevine variety for perennial pot cultivation, for pots holding less than 10 litres.

-A compact, small, perennial variety, which can be trained in various cordon systems, for pots >20 litres.
+A compact, small, perennial variety, which can be trained in various cordon systems; for pots holding 20 liters or more.

-(literally translated "Magnificent Grapevine") This is rather an ornamental variety of vine for florists and mostly an annual plant.
-Bears large crop of fruit in the 2nd year, perennial thereafter with reservations, for pots > 10 litres, requires heavy fertilising after flowering.
+Literally translated as "magnificent grapevine."
+This is rather an ornamental variety of vine for florists and mostly an annual plant.
+It yields a large crop of fruit in the 2nd year, but will be less productive in later years.
+For pots > 10 litres, requires heavy fertilising after flowering.

-Overwintering is possible in a cellar or similar storage room (or an unheated shed), as long as the pot is kept moist and the temperature remains well and truly below the critical 12ºC limit.
-Otherwise, bud burst will occur prematurely and the plant may die.
-In modern cellars, the temperature is usually not low enough, unless the cellar is unheated and permanently aerated.
+Wintering your vine is possible in a cellar or similar storage room (or an unheated shed), as long as the pot is kept moist and the temperature remains well below the critical 12ºC limit.
+Otherwise, budburst will occur prematurely and the plant may die.
+In modern cellars, the temperature is usually not cool enough, unless the cellar is unheated and permanently ventilated.

-If the vine is overwintered in a glasshouse or similar, it must be transferred outdoors early (around end of February).
-It is imperative to prevent premature bud burst under the glass with subsequent transfer into the open.
-Plants which have already burst bud must only be transferred to the open from April/May, because the young shoots are very susceptible to frost.
+If the vine is wintered in a glass greenhouse or similar, it must be transferred outdoors early (around the end of February).
+This is imperative to prevent premature budburst under the glass and then subsequent exposure of the young buds to cold.
+Plants which have already budded should only be transferred outside as of April/May, because the young shoots are very susceptible to frost.